 Our gin was born in Norwich and we wanted a name to reflect that.
-We have a house in St Giles which is an historic area in the beautiful city in Norwich.
-St Giles Road used to have a Distillery Street that ran off it so it seemed like the perfect choice.
-St Giles is also infamous for being the London location of the 18th Century gin craze.
+We have a house in St Giles Street, Norwich, which is an historic area in our beautiful city.
+St Giles also has links to the industry with Distillery Street running off it, so it seemed like the perfect choice.
+St Giles is also infamous for being the London district synonymous with the 18th Century gin craze.

 What's the distillery like and can you tell us about the distillation process?

 Our custom built, hand made, 400L copper still came from Germany and took five months to build to our specification.
-We wanted to purchase the very best so we asked that ours also had a triple distillation column, botanical basket and a complex condensing tower.
+We wanted to purchase the very best so we asked that ours also had a triple distillation column, botanical basket and a state of the art condensing tower.
 It's named Anna, after our first daughter.
-The still is housed in a timber clad barn just outside the fine city of Norwich.
+The still is housed in a timber clad barn just outside Norwich.
 We distill our gin very slowly and are meticulous with our temperature control in order to replicate the high quality of gin in each batch.

 What's a normal day at the distillery like for you?